Asteroid 2025 QV5 Close Flyby: Will It Return in 100 Years?

 • When Stars Were Born: The Dawn of Galaxies

 When Stars Were Born: The Dawn of Galaxies A Cosmic Beginning Imagine looking up at a clear night sky far from city lights.
 The stars shine like tiny diamonds in the dark.
-Now, if you zoom out, you’ll see that stars group together in huge spinning islands called galaxies.
-Our galaxy, the Milky Way, is…
+Galaxies were born in the cosmic dawn, lighting up the early universe with their first stars.
+This was the beginning of structure and…